 - Training and onboarding

 Creating transparency means making information readily available for all employees, rather than compartmentalising through hierarchies.
 Trust your employees – they want to be in the loop, in good times and bad.
 Open and honest internal communication is the best way to create loyal employees.

 Often times, internal communication is top-down; from CEO to management, from middle-management to salesperson.
 By ensuring your information flows up as well as trickling down, you promote happy employees.
 Employees, who feel appreciated.
 Having employees feel like an integral part of a whole is key to ensuring a great workplace culture.

 A strong workplace culture must originate from the top.

 Recognition and expertise

 A pat on the back, shout-outs during meetings, naming names and awarding badges (on Academy, at least).
-It is important to recognize your employees’ skills, dedication and expertise.
+It is important to recognise your employees’ skills, dedication and expertise.
 Listen to them, make sure they are challenged, and give them the opportunity to develop both personally and professionally within the company.

 Training and onboarding

 This is something our hearts burn especially hot for.
 If employees are to take part in creating and promoting the company culture, they have to be given all the right tools from Day 1.
-Make sure your training and onboarding is prioritized for all employees, regardless of seniority or employment type.
+Make sure your training and onboarding is prioritised for all employees, regardless of seniority or employment type.
 Only informed and empowered employees can act as brand ambassadors and helping hands for the assimilation of new recruits.

 A strong profile